rizfebriansyah/rizfebriansyah/README.md

 ### <div align="center">I'm Rizqi, a Final Year Undergraduate in Computer Science (University of London) 👨‍💻 </div>

-I'm an enthusiastic learner who is always eager to learn and collaborate across technologies and domains. 💡 I enjoy learning about new technologies and applying them to real-world problems. ✨
+I am an enthusiastic learner who is always eager to learn and collaborate across technologies and domains. 💡 I enjoy learning about new technologies and applying them to real-world problems. ✨

 <br/>